AliN11/php-security-functions/README.md

 password_hash("password", PASSWORD_BCRYPT, $options);
 ```

-This will always result in a hash using the `$2y$` crypt format, which is always 60 characters wide.
+This will always result in a hash using the `$2y$` crypt format, which is always 60 characters wide. `cost` parameter is used here to define how many iteration over the password should be performed.
+Higher cost, higher security, higher execution time.

 As [php.net](https://www.php.net/manual/en/function.password-hash.php) says:

 It is strongly recommended that you do not generate your own salt for this function.
 It will create a secure salt automatically for you if you do not specify one.
 Providing the salt option in PHP 7.0 will generate a deprecation warning.
 Support for providing a salt manually may be removed in a future PHP release.

 It is recommended that you test this function on your servers, and adjust the cost parameter
 so that execution of the function takes less than 100 milliseconds on interactive systems.
-See example #3 in above link.
+See example #3 in the above link.